ladder/ladder/README.md

  # ...
 ```

-You'll also have to set the queue adapter in your application, depending on which queueing backend you're using:
+You'll also have to set the queue adapter in your application, depending on which backend you're using:

 ```ruby
 ActiveJob::Base.queue_adapter = :sidekiq